Homogenization of the Poisson-Nernst-Planck Equations for Ion Transport in Charged Porous Media: Introduction

-It is important to stress that we use dimensionless length and time variables (\ref{RV}) scaled to the characteristic length and time scales for diffusion across a reference cell at the scale of individual pores.
-This is convenient for homogenization and allows us to vary the Debye length relative to the mean pore size (below).
-In applications of the macroscopic PNP equations obtained by homogenization, however, it is better to rescale length and time according to the scales of bulk diffusion across $r^{-1}\gg 1$ reference cells over a length $L=\ell/r$ in terms of the following macroscopic dimensionless variables:
+We use dimensionless length and time variables (\ref{RV}) scaled to the length and time scales for diffusion across a homogeneous medium of characteristic length $\ell$ which allows us to vary the Debye length independent of the upscaling/homogenization and relative to a suitably chosen length scale such as the microscopic pore size $l$ or the macroscopic length $L$ of the porous medium satisfying $l\leq\ell\leq L$ and $l\ll L$.
+This ensures that the porous media approximation (by homogenization) is not affected by an additional thin or thick double layer approximation.

-This rescaling will be useful below when we consider the limit of thick double layers compared to the pore size ($\epsilon \ll 1$), which could be thin ($\bar{\epsilon} \ll 1$) or thick ($\bar{\epsilon} \gg 1$) at the macroscopic geometrical scale.

-Without further details, we directly state here the main result which extends the derivations in \cite{Schmuck2010,Schmuck2012} to the case of charged porous materials.
-We further generalize \cite{Schmuck2010} under local thermodynamic equilibrium as achieved in \cite{Schmuck2011,Schmuck2012}.
-The article \cite{Schmuck2012} additionally qualitatively characterizes the effective porous media approximation of the PNP equations by quantitative error estimates.

-The following definition guarantees the well-posedness of the effective porous media approximation subsequently presented.
-It can also be justified on both physical and mathematical grounds by the assumed separation of the macroscopic and microscopic length scales, analogous to the quasi-equilibrium approximation for thin double layers.